adRise/update-pr-branch/README.md

    - Save the App ID as a repository or organization variable.
    - Save the private key as a repository or organization secret.

+__If you have branch protection rules, ensure the GitHub App has an exemption to bypass those rules.__

 #### Example Usage with GitHub App Token

 ```yml